alectrify/starter-node-express-bootstrap/README.md

    * `views/landing.ejs`
 4. Run `npm install` to install packages.

-## Usage/Workflow Details
+## 🎓 Usage/Workflow Details
+### Development Process
 1. Ensure that your MongoDB server is running locally for database functionality.
-(MongoDB Compass)
 2. Run `nodemon` in your terminal while testing to automatically refresh your back-end after editing.
 3. Develop front-end by creating HTML pages w/ EJS in the `views` directory and editing styles in `dist/styles/styles.css`.
 4. Work on back-end by editing `models`, `routes`, and `index.js`.